VernierST/godirect-examples/python/example_without_gdx/readme.md

 # Go Direct® Sensor Readout

-Simple example of using the [godirect-py module](https://pypi.org/project/godirect/) to connect to a Vernier Go Direct Sensor and log some default sensor value.
+Simple example of using the [godirect-py module](https://pypi.org/project/godirect/) to connect to a Vernier Go Direct device and log sensor values.

 [go-direct-sensor-readout](./godirect-sensor-readout.py)

 ## API of godirect-py

-Connect to the first available USB device or closest BLE device within the default threshold and collect 10 samples from the default sensor.
+Connect to the first available USB device, or closest BLE device within the default threshold, and collect 10 samples from the default sensor.
 ```python
 from godirect import GoDirect
 godirect = GoDirect()